Skip to main content

 • MK-677 (Ibutamoren) ∞ An oral GHS that increases growth hormone and IGF-1 levels by mimicking ghrelin’s action.
 It offers convenience but requires careful consideration due to its longer duration of action.

-The metabolic benefits associated with optimized growth hormone levels include improved (reduced fat mass, increased lean muscle mass), enhanced glucose metabolism, and potentially improved insulin sensitivity.
+The metabolic benefits associated with optimized growth hormone levels include improved body composition (reduced fat mass, increased lean muscle mass), enhanced glucose metabolism, and potentially improved insulin sensitivity.
 Growth hormone influences lipid metabolism, protein synthesis, and cellular regeneration, all of which contribute to a more efficient metabolic state.
 For individuals struggling with stubborn fat deposits and metabolic sluggishness, these peptides can provide a valuable adjunctive therapy.

 Other Targeted Peptides for Systemic Support